GluuFederation/docs-ce-prod/docs/source/operation/fine-tuning.md

 ## OS Tuning

-The Gluu Server is designed to work on Linux.
+The Gluu Server is designed for Linux.
 Therefore, the following can be tuned as needed:

 !!!
 Note
     Most of the configurations below can be tuned in `/etc/security/limits.conf`, however it may depend on OS.